OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/DfT Introduction.md

 # DfT Introduction

 We are surrounded by wicked, thorny, complex problems that we are failing to address.
 If we stay on the current course, the next couple decades are highly likely to be really unpleasant.
+I could spend a lot more energy convincing you of this, but I'd rather talk about solutions.
+So let's skip that.

 Many folks claim to know where the solution lies: Education!
 Legislation!
 Innovation!
 I don't think it's any one of these.

+The underrated point of leverage is trust.
+This book is an attempt to explain why and how, hence the notion of Design from Trust.

 Are we just stupider humans than before?